ngeodesic-ai/ngf-alpha/README.md

 | 11 | [Small Benchmarks](small-benchmarks/quickstart.md) | Latent / LLM  | CPU | small-benchmarks/ |
 | 12 | Large Benchmark (coming) | Latent / LLM  | A100/T4 | milestone-benchmark/ |

 **Summary Note:** Stages 1–10 were critical as they provided the evidence that warping is effective; in toy R⁴ and R⁹ spaces we saw clean, causal effects, however in external LLM embeddings we validated that the same principles held under noise and larger dimensions.
-Without this scaffolding, we would not have had the confidence to push through Stage 11 when the messy latents looked bleak.
+Without this scaffolding, we would not have had the evidence to help cut through Stage 11 when the messy latents looked bleak.
 In short, if apply the engine analogy: Stages 1–7 were toy engines, Stages 8–10 were mock-ups, and Stage 11 was where we dropped NGF into the real engine bay (ie, a live LLM).
 Hence, stage 11 transformed that conviction into the working doctrine, Warp → Detect → Denoise.

 ## Illustration: NGF Warped vs Flat Paths (Re: Stage 5)